voodoo12345/credits-docs/source/interfaces.rst

    :linenos:

     def hash(self, hash_provider: credits.hash.HashProvider) -> str:
-        # A primative example where we use variables from this class to construct a
+        # A primitive example where we use variables from this class to construct a
         # challenge.
 Then hash and return the output.

         challenge = self.name + str(self.age) + str(self.value)